artemis-p/CV/README.md

 ## Artemis Papanikolaou

-A Junior Software Developer and recent Maker's Academy graduate, with multiple years of experience in commercial roles.
+I am an energetic and ambitious Junior Software Developer and recent Makers Academy graduate.
+Before Makers, I spent more than eight years in pricing and operational roles, which gave me invaluable experience in communicating over cross-functional and physical/virtual teams and a customer-first mindset.

-My passion for communication over cross-functional and physical/virtual teams, my customer-first thinking and my curiosity to always learn have been fused over the past couple of months with software development skills and agile ways of working.
+I turned into coding as I am a results-driven person and grow when working within forward-thinking teams.

-I am an energetic and ambitious person, eager to learn how to build robust scalable solutions that can change people's lives.
+I am currently coding in Ruby, Ruby on Rails and JavaScript.
+Eager to learn how to build robust, scalable solutions that can change people's lives.

 ## Projects